AndrewJBateman/ionic-angular-github/README.md

 * The side menu is activated by the burger menu and extends from the left hand side

-## :clipboard: Status & To-do list
+## :clipboard: Status & To-do List

 * Status: Working menu system but page content to be added.
+Updated may 2021
 * To-do: Change search result page to be a user profile with number of repos etc. and a photo.
 Add user repo detail page.

 ## :clap: Inspiration